Houston Child Sexual Abuse Lawyer

 Child sexual abuse is a violation of children’s trust, safety, and autonomy.
 In addition to the immediate harm such abuse often causes, children who experience sexual abuse may develop long-term mental health issues, as these psychological scars take years or decades to heal.
 Any child who has suffered sexual abuse deserves the full protection of the law and justice for the crime perpetrated against them.

 If you endured sexual abuse as a child or are the parent of a child who has experienced sexual abuse, a child sexual abuse attorney from Fibich, Leebron, Copeland & Briggs can help.
 With several decades of legal experience under our belt and over $1 billion in compensation recovered for our clients, you can trust us to handle your case with compassion and vigor.
-Call our Houston sexual assault lawyer today or complete our contact form for a free consultation.
+Call our Houston sexual assault attorney today or complete our contact form for a free consultation.

 Types of Child Sexual Abuse